How To Get A No-Credit-Check Apartment In NYC?

 Present Multiple Income Sources

-Even the most inflexible landlords have hearts to look beyond a low credit score.
+Even the most inflexible landlords have the hearts to look beyond a low credit score.
 It is up to you to ensure you convince them to do that.
 What better way to do this than using your current income source?
 In this case, you let your bank statements and their numbers do the talking.
 You should present other royalties.
 With such details on your hands, no landlord can refuse to let you rent an apartment.

 Offer A Quick Move-in

 One thing that depresses landlords has an empty unit for a long time.
 It would be best to let them rent you the apartment if you made this fear a chance.
 Offering to move in quickly is one way to win over any landlord.
 Your period should be less than a week.
 People say that honesty is the best policy.
-Ensure to accompany your quick move in with some honesty.
+Ensure to accompany your quick move-in with some honesty.

 By creating a sense of trust with your landlord, you tend to have a better stay in their apartments.
 For this reason, after they allow you to move in, consider telling them about your credit score.
 Come clean and tell them your score is low.
-If the reason for it is valid, explain to them.
+If the reason for it is valid, explain it to them.
 For instance, you could say that you are a fresh graduate.
 That you still have not cleared your students’ loan and you have been in between jobs.
 Explain why it is difficult to raise your credit.

 A sobber landlord can understand and let you in their unit with such information.
 Ensure you do not fail to pay your rent as it could break their trust.
 On the other hand, owning up and paying the rental fees on time could help your credit score.
 With this, you end up having an easier time finding your next apartment in NYC.